waa/baculabackupreport/README.md

 # ./baculabackupreport.py -e admin@example.com -t 48         (show 48 hours instead of the default 24)
 # ./baculabackupreport.py -e admin@example.com -c speedy-fd  (show only jobs where 'speedy-fd' was the client)
 # ./baculabackupreport.py -e admin@example.com -c www%       (show only jobs where the client name starts with 'www')
-# ./baculabackupreport.py -e admin@example.com -j oracle_bck (show only the job named 'oracle-bck')
+# ./baculabackupreport.py -e admin@example.com -j oracle-bck (show only the job named 'oracle-bck')
 # ./baculabackupreport.py -e admin@example.com -j %-prod-%   (show only jobs where the string '-prod-' appears in the name)

 - Multiple commands may be combined: